 Several silver bearing structures have been discovered within an exhalative horizon on the Konkin Silver property.
-Structural and mineralogical similarities exist with occurrences mined in the Kitsault River area to the south, and the local setting has some affinities with the precious metal rich, VMS deposits at Eskay Creek.
+Structural and mineralogical similarities exist with occurrences mined in the Kitsault River area to the south (Dolly Varden Mines), and the local setting has some affinities with the precious metal rich, VMS deposits at Eskay Creek.
 An airborne VTEM survey flown in October of 2005 has identified two large, unexplained EM anomalies sediments, east of the volcanic-hosted silver-bearing structures.

 Eskay Creek is a precious metal rich VMS deposit and portions have similar geology to the Konkin showing, with high grade gold and silver in massive baritic zones.

 Two gold target areas were confirmed during the 2018 Geotech ZTEM survey (see map).
 These have been described as follows:

 A-9 This target is located in the south-eastern part of the block and lies within the Konkin Silver mineralized zone.
 It lies within the Hazelton Group volcanics and appears to be structurally controlled by a NNW striking fault.
 It is stretching roughly in the NNW direction over a distance of ≈ 2 km along an inferred fault zone.
 It has an estimated resistivity value of < 30 ohm-m at depth of 300m and coincides with a strong Aerotem conductor.